 Bob Odenkirk plays a kidnapper on a Mr. Show sketch, who tries sending a Finger in the Mail when demanding a ransom...
 AFTER he sends the parents back their son.
 And it wasn't the son's toe, it was his own.
 And the police manage to trace his location during his phone call when demanding the ransom.

-Air Crash Investigation: The hijackers in "Ocean Landing," who think that their plane can make the trip to Australia since they read it in the in-flight magazines, and refuse to believe the captain when he says they don't have enough fuel.
+Air Crash Investigation: The hijackers in "Ocean Landing," who think that their plane can make the trip to Australia since they read it in the in-flight magazines, and refuse to believe the captain when he says that the plane's tanks weren't filled to capacity for the much shorter scheduled flight.

 The Dutch comedy show Koefnoen had a series of sketches titled Poorly Organized Crime.
 It featured a gang engaged in all manner of criminal enterprises, and screwing them up every time.
 Examples include a diamond heist where they mix up the diamond and the fake they planned to leave in its place, making a randsom demand while having no plan on where and how the ransom should be delivered, or being tasked to steal a modern art piece titled "No title" and realizing there are several paintings without a title and not knowing which to steal.
 Once per Episode, one of their members would get killed by accident.